wp-plugins/soliloquy-lite/readme.txt

 1. Main Soliloquy screen.
 2. Soliloquy Add/Edit screen with images loaded.
-3. Soliloquy Thickbox upload screen.
+3. Soliloquy Config options screen.
-4. Check out the Media insert button on your WYSIWYG editor.
+4. Soliloquy image metadata editing modal.
 5. Easily select a slider to insert into your post or page.
 6. The final result.

 == Notes ==

 Soliloquy is absolutely, positively the [best responsive WordPress slider plugin](http://soliloquywp.com/?utm_source=orgrepo&utm_medium=link&utm_campaign=Soliloquy%2BLite) on the market.
 It is fast, flexible and solves the problem of responsive sliders in a flash.

+In v2.0 of Soliloquy Lite, it includes a big plugin architecture change.
+You need to make sure you click on the link and follow the instructions on the screen when updating.
+There will be an upgrade notice - make sure you click this and upgrade your sliders after updating to v2!

 = Addons =